-New regulations – Retail Distribution Review (RDR) - are being introduced by the Financial Services Authority (FSA) from the end of 2012.
+New regulations – Retail Distribution Review (RDR) - are being introduced by the Financial Conduct Authority from the end of 2012.
 This means the investment industry is changing.

 The main impact of RDR on funds is the move to a fully transparent charging structure for these products.
 We will now charge a separately disclosed platform fee for our services.